Model-Based Control of Test Bench Conditioning Systems 2018-01-0129

 Engine test benches are crucial instruments to perform tests on internal combustion engines.
-Possible purposes of these tests are detecting engine performance, checking the reliability of engine components or making a proper calibration of engine control systems managing the actuations.
-Since many factors affect tests results in terms of performance, emissions and components durability, an engine test bench is equipped with several conditioning systems (oil, water and air temperature, air humidity, etc.), in order to maintain the controlled variables to the target values, throughout the test duration.
+Since many factors affect tests results, an engine test bench is usually equipped with several conditioning systems (oil, water and air temperature, air humidity, etc.), in order to maintain the controlled variables to the target values, throughout the test duration.

-The control methodology has been validated on an engine test bench where the automation system has been developed on an open software Real-Time compatible platform, allowing the integration of the conditioning system control with all other functionalities concerning the test management.
-The paper shows the plant layout, details the control strategy and finally analyzes experimental results obtained on the test bench, highlighting the benefits of the proposed management approach.
+The control methodology has been validated on an engine test bench where the automation system has been developed on an open software real-time compatible platform, allowing the integration of the conditioning system control with all other functionalities concerning the test management.
+This article shows the plant layout, details the control strategy, and finally analyzes experimental results obtained on the test bench, highlighting the benefits of the proposed management approach.